shvedt/mridu-manda/README.md

 ## Changelog

-### Version 1.2 - Latest Release
+### Version 1.4 - Latest Release

-- Implemented the ascii arts
+- Changed to argparse to better management of command line arguments
-- Added command line argument `-g` for weather display with ascii arts
+- Added the `-c` flag to support entering the city name as a command line argument

-For full changelog refer to [CHANGELOG](https://github.com/shvedt/mridu-manda/blob/main/CHANGELOG.md).
+- Miscellaneous changes to optimize performance